Comparisons12 min read

 Is Mullvad truly anonymous?

-As close as a commercial VPN gets.
-No email to sign up — just a random account number.
-Pay with cash or Monero and there's genuinely no payment trail either.
-They've had servers seized by police and there was nothing on them to find.
-That's a real-world test most VPNs haven't passed and probably don't want to.
+About as close as commercial VPNs get.
+No email to register — just a random account number.
+Pay with cash or Monero and there's zero payment trail.
+Police have seized their servers and found nothing.
+That's a real test most VPNs haven't actually passed.

 Does Windscribe keep logs?

-Windscribe's no-logs policy has been audited by Cure53.
-They don't log your traffic, connection timestamps, or IP addresses.
-They do store a timestamp of your last activity per account (to manage free tier limits), but this is disclosed upfront and pretty minimal.
-Not as clean as Mullvad, but still well above average for the industry.
+Windscribe's no-logs policy was audited by Cure53.
+They don't log your traffic, timestamps, or IPs.
+They do track a last-activity timestamp per account (for managing the free tier), but this is transparent.
+Not as clean as Mullvad, but still solid for the industry.

 Which VPN is faster — Windscribe or Mullvad?